-Just behind the river hippos’ beach you’ll find a most unusual animal: the okapi.
+Just behind the river hippos’ beach, you’ll find a most unusual animal: the okapi.
 With its white-and-black striped hindquarters and front legs, it looks like it must be related to zebras.
 But take a look at an okapi’s head, and you’ll notice a resemblance to giraffes.
 Its long, dark, prehensile tongue, just like a giraffe’s, helps the okapi strip the buds and young leaves from the understory brush of their rain forest home.
+Our scientists discovered that okapis vocalize with very low frequencies—too low for humans to hear!
+It’s only when we look at recordings via specialized computer software that these infrasonic communications become evident.

 Did you know?
 A scent gland on each foot leaves behind a sticky, tar-like substance wherever the okapi walks, marking its territory.